P0012 VOLKSWAGEN - 'A' Camshaft Position Timing Over Retarded Bank 1

 - Camshaft actuator circuit poor electrical connection

-Labor: 1.0The cost of diagnosing the P0012 VOLKSWAGEN code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P0012 VOLKSWAGEN code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

 - Possible Lack/Loss of power